Conducting research at the intersection of digital information technologies, commercial interests and health systems

 January 21, 2025

-In a recent opinion article in Healthy Debate, Lab members Drs.
-Sheryl Spithoff and Danyaal Raza call for a non-profit model of virtual care that has the potential to not only improve health outcomes for patients but would promote health system sustainability.
+In an opinion article in Healthy Debate, Lab members Dr. Sheryl Spithoff and Dr. Danyaal Raza call for a non-profit model of virtual care that has the potential to not only improve health outcomes for patients but would promote health system sustainability.

 Recent commentary: Typology of virtual primary care